btcsuite/btcd/docs/code_contribution_guidelines.md

 contribute.

-- A reasonable understanding of bitcoin at a high level (see the [Required Reading](#ReqReading) section for the original white paper)
+- A reasonable understanding of bitcoin at a high level (see the [Required Reading](#ReqReading) section for the original white paper).
-- Experience in some type of C-like language
+- Experience in some type of C-like language.
-- An understanding of data structures and their performance implications
+- An understanding of data structures and their performance implications.
-- Familiarity with unit testing
+- Familiarity with unit testing.
-- Debugging experience
+- Debugging experience.
-- Ability to understand not only the area you are making a change in, but also the code your change relies on, and the code which relies on your changed code
+- Ability to understand not only the area you are making a change in, but also the code your change relies on, and the code which relies on your changed code.

 Building on top of those core competencies, the recommended skill set largely depends on the specific areas you are looking to contribute to.
 For example,